Alan Brodd, P.E.

-CUMBERLAND ANNOUNCES FALL 2012 YARD WASTE PICK UP
+CUMBERLAND ANNOUNCES FALL 2013 YARD WASTE PICK UP

 waste recycling program begins effective immediately and will continue

+through December 15th.
 Yard waste will be collected on your

 regular trash day and must be in brown lawn bags.
 No plastic

 bags will be accepted.
 Residents are limited to 8 bags per household

 per week and must no weigh more than 35 pounds per bag.
 Yard waste is

 leaves, grass, vegetation and weeds; no dirt or stones!

-For any questions please call, Coastal Recycling at
+questions please Recycling at 728-2400 x 155.

 Holidays Affecting Trash Collection